robot-time/ABHSRugPool/README.md

-# 💰 Fake Stock Simulator
+# 💰 ABHS Rug Pool

 A real-time, Firebase-backed simulation of a cryptocurrency market where users can create fake coins, trade them with pretend money, and watch the economy go wild.